-Hola chicos, living in London it always seems like there is one area or another within the city that is up and coming.
+In this post I have selected 5 things to do in Battersea for families.
+Living in London it always seems like there is one area or another within the city that is up and coming.
 One such area is Battersea, which has traditionally been the less favourable neighbour to the likes of Fulham, Chelsea and Clapham.
 However, it looks like this is changing following the radical redevelopment of Battersea Power Station.
 With its beautiful park, improving accessibility and close proximity to Central London, Battersea has more going for it than ever.
-In this post I have selected 5 things on offer within the area for families.

 1. Battersea Park